ttyngai/BlackJack/README.md

 With `setTimeout()` functions to simulate some delays, I also needed to make sure buttons can't be pressed again during timeout.
 Hence there is a block of code to manage button enable/disable with corresponding color change.

+Bonus: Autopilot mode required careful nesting of `setTimeout()` in order for calculations and animations to work properly.

 **This game is sized for both desktop and mobile phone screens.
 The breakpoint is set to 800px**

 ### **Gameplay Screenshots:**